To export livestock, licenced exporters must have:

 - Independent audit: the supply chain in the importing country is independently audited.

 Exporters are required to have an ESCAS in place for all feeder and slaughter livestock.
 ESCAS does not apply to export of breeder livestock.
-In order for the department to consider a NOI for approval, exporters must have an approved ESCAS in place for the relevant market.
+In order for us to consider a NOI for approval, exporters must have an approved ESCAS in place for the relevant market.

 Exporters may apply to vary an ESCAS approval to add or remove importers or facilities, to change processes at approved facilities or to vary the conditions imposed on an approved ESCAS.